rpt24baklannoli/reviews/README.md

 #### Description:
 -  A review id and an object are provided and the specific review is updated with the modified object.
+- It's also possible to send an object with only the relevant field for the required update.

 #### The endpoint for creating a new review is:
 '/api/items/:itemId/reviews/:reviewId'